 Recent views and models of lifelong careers are more dynamic, complex, and multifaceted due to the rapid changes in technology, political influences, fluctuating markets, and emerging opportunities.
 However, the evolutionary principles of individual career patterns remain valid.

 Job mobility or shifts in a specific role within an organization are perceived by the individual as career decision points.
 These points reflect encounters with a variety of situational determinants, such as geographic, social, economic, and family conditions.
-The outcome may be an increase in wage, a new technological challenge, a change in working environment, increased vocational satisfaction, or the need to add components to the existing professional toolbox.
-These shifts are sometimes denoted learning cycles that contribute to broadening the spectrum of expertise.
+The outcome may be a wage increase, a new technological challenge, a change in the person’s work environment, increased vocational satisfaction, or the need to add components to the existing professional toolbox.
+These shifts are sometimes denoted learning cycles that contribute to broadening the person’s spectrum of expertise.
 New tools and concepts borrowed from remote disciplines need to be mastered and applied to the new problem at hand.
 Thus, shifts from one job to another, or between assignments, may contribute to the late formation of a multidisciplinary expert.

 One may summarize this rather general description of career patterns as follows: